-FRANK FRABONI anchors the 5:30 p.m. news on News 13 and the 6:30 p.m. news on My 40.
+FRANK FRABONI anchors the evening news at 5:30, 6 and 11 p. m. on News 13 and the 6:30 and 10 p.m. news on My 40.
 He's also an award winning reporter responsible for the station's "Ask 13" segments that get answers to viewer questions.
-He's also the primary investigator for News 13's Reality Check, stories that tackle tough issues and hold government and elected officials accountable.
+He spent years as the primary investigator for News 13's Reality Check, stories that tackle tough issues and hold government and elected officials accountable.
+He’s also a lead reporter on political issues and elections with live coverage experience on numerous local, state and national election campaigns, including the most recent election of President Donald Trump.
+Frank was one of only a handful of reporters who were granted one on one interviews with candidate Trump during a campaign stop in Fletcher.
+He also provided live campaign coverage of his primary victory in South Carolina.
+You’ll also find Frank tackling tough community issues during our “Your Voice, Your Future” town hall meetings.

 His career then took him to Tampa, Florida where he anchored weekends for WFLA-TV before moving to anchor mornings at WFTS-TV also in Tampa.
 After 8 years in the sunshine state, Frank returned to North Carolina to anchor the evening newscasts at WFMY-TV before joining Sinclair Broadcasting in Winston-Salem.